-Eggs are a cheap but incredibly nutritious food.
+Eggs are an incredibly nutritious food.

 That said, the way you prepare your eggs can affect their nutrient profile.